XiaoqiMa/Master-Thesis/Notes/proposal.md

 **Abstract**

-Succint abstract of less than one page.
+Succinct abstract of less than one page.

 **Table of content**